 - ¼ teaspoon cayenne (if you don't want a super spicy ice cream then just use a pinch)

-- 1 teaspoon decaf espresso, ground
+- 1 teaspoon organic decaf coffee beans, espresso grind

 - 1 tablespoon vanilla extract